emilybruner/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+- Adaptive websites have different layouts that are used depending on the screen size.
+Fully responsive websites are done using fluid grids so the design works no matter what the screensize is.
+No matter how much you resize the screen, you will see the same layout.

 2. Describe what it means to be mobile first vs desktop first.

+- Designing mobile first means that your original design is optimized for a mobile layout, and then you go back to build out a design for desktop.
+Desktop first means you design a layout for desktop, and then create a new design with adjustments for mobile afterwards.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+- Font-size 62.5% is used when using rem units because it causes each rem to equal 10px for easy calculations.

 4. How would you describe preprocessing to someone new to CSS?

+- Preprocessing is a more robust syntax for CSS written in a different language (in our case LESS) and then compiled into normal CSS.
+It allows you to do more complex things and makes creating and editing complicated designs easier .

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+- My favorite concept in preprocessing was variables because it makes changing color schemes super quick and easy.
+The concept that gives me the most trouble is parametric mixins, because remembering the syntax is a little tricky for me.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.